yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 	"./qcr2.png| Not that Dark Samus (`Metroid Prime Remastered`)"
   >}}

-- Performance increase for low-end and/or power-limited hardware in games that make use of Host Conditional Rendering, like `Pokémon Scarlet & Violet`, `Luigi’s Mansion 3`, `SUPER MARIO ODYSSEY`, most Koei Tecmo titles, and many others.
+- Performance increased for low-end and/or power-limited hardware in games that make use of Host Conditional Rendering, like `Pokémon Scarlet & Violet`, `Luigi’s Mansion 3`, `SUPER MARIO ODYSSEY`, most Koei Tecmo titles, and many others.
 - And more!

 ## More GPU changes